dictation-toolbox/natlink/README.md

 3. Upgrade pip: `pip install --upgrade pip`
 4. `pip install natlink` from [PyPI](https://pypi.org/project/natlink/)
 5. `natlinkconfig_cli` # should auto setup and register itself.
-6. Set natlink user directory: type `n C:\your-grammars-folder` Modify path to your dragonfly grammars.
+6. Set Natlink **UserDirectory**: type `n C:\path-to-your-grammars-folder`.
+Modify this path to where your dragonfly grammars are.
-7. Restart Dragon and "Messages from Natlink" window should start with Dragon.
+7. Restart Dragon and the "Messages from Natlink" window should start with Dragon.

+**natlinkconfig_cli** or **natlinkconfig**

+These two programs, the latter being the GUI version, the former being the CLI (command line interface) version, can be started from the windows start menu.
+After the `natlink.pyd` file has been registered and Natlink is enabled, further configuration can be done via these programs.

+Note: unfortunately, Vocola and Unimacro cannot be enabled for the time being.

-Extra commands if needed
+Extra commands if needed in the CLI (`natlinkconfig_cli`)
 - type `u`  to see all CLI options
 - type `r` or `R` register/unregister natlink
 - type `e` or `E` enable/disable Natlink